MP Estate Planning UK

 How to Resolve Conflicts

 Resolving conflicts during probate requires a careful and considered approach.
-Here are some steps to help manage disputes effectively:
+Here are the most common methods:

-• Mediation: Engaging a neutral third-party mediator can help resolve disputes without going to court.
+• Mediation: Engaging a neutral third-party mediator can help resolve disputes without court proceedings.
+This is increasingly encouraged by the courts and is typically faster and far less expensive than litigation.

-• Negotiation: Direct negotiation among parties can lead to a mutually acceptable agreement.
+• Negotiation: Direct negotiation among the parties — often through their solicitors — can lead to a mutually acceptable agreement, sometimes formalised as a Deed of Variation or a Tomlin Order.

 Dispute TypeCommon CausesResolution Methods